 Straw poll #220

-Do you support below indications of BQR Control subfields in A-Control subfield in R2?
+The followings apply for BQR Control subfields in A-Control subfield in R2:

-When there are two BQR control subfields in A-Control subfield, the 1st BQR Control is used to indicate the primary 16 0MHz, the 2nd BQR Control is used to indicate the secondary 160 MHz
+When there are two BQR control subfields in A-Control subfield, the 1st BQR Control is used to indicate the primary 16 0MHz, the 2nd BQR Control is used to indicate the secondary 160 MHz.

-When there is one BQR control subfield in A-Control subfield, the BQR Control is used to indicate the primary 160 MHz [#SP220]
+When there is one BQR control subfield in A-Control subfield, the BQR Control is used to indicate the primary 160 MHz. [#SP220]

 [20/0712r5 (BQR for 320MHz, Yunbo Li, Huawei), SP#3, Approved with unanimous consent]